FlagOpen/FlagData/README.md

 ### Data acquisition phase

-The OpenAI interface is utilized to construct a series of single rounds of SFT data for different abilities with three different strategies.
+The LLM interface is utilized to construct a series of single rounds of SFT data for different abilities with three different strategies.
 The strategies include:

 + ImitateGenerator: augment data using several case samples as templates.
 Supports simultaneous generation of data in multiple languages.
-+ AbilityExtractionGenerator: using the OpenAI interface, generalize the abilities contained in several case samples.
++ AbilityExtractionGenerator: using the LLM interface, generalize the abilities contained in several case samples.
 Generate new samples and answers based on this collection of capabilities.
 + AbilityDirectGenerator: Generate new samples directly related to a specified ability type or task type.
 For example, if you specify the ability as "Logical Reasoning", you can generate a series of logical reasoning questions and answers.
 In order to increase the diversity of generated samples, it is supported to exclude already generated samples.